faxxxan/WALL-B/docs/BusServo.md

 Note: `calibrate_on_boot` is enabled by default to help with initial configuration.

 Once the start position and range are set, move the flag to the next servo and repeat the process until all servos are calibrated.

+You can then copy the output values directly from the log into the configuration file.

 Finally, set `calibrate_on_boot` to false and re-run the program to start using the servos with their configured positions.